TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UserSettingsConfiguration/Columns.rst

          array
    :Description:
          Defines an external method for rendering items of select-type fields.
-         Contrary to what is done with the TCA you have to render the <select>
+         Contrary to what is done with the `TCA`:pn: you have to render the <select>
          tag too.
 Only used by type=select.

          Use the usual class->method syntax.